Fraccs/youtooler-python/README.md

 2. Start a new feature: ```git flow feature start <issue_id>-<branch_type>-<feature_name>```.

-3. Commit your code following the commit convention to build the commit message.
+3. Commit your code following the <a href="#commit-convention">commit convention</a> to build the commit message.

 4. Push the feature to your remote: ```git flow feature publish <issue_id>-<branch_type>-<feature_name>```